Update: Changes to SIL provider requirements.

 For regular SIL supports

-Providers can claim regular SIL supports by either using the weekly claiming or the hourly claiming process, but not both.
+Providers can only claim regular SIL supports by either using the weekly claiming or the hourly claiming process.
+You can't claim both.

 Weekly claiming process